zhf3564859793/CRG/README.md

-# CRG

-This is the code for 'Chemical Reaction Reactivity Prediction Based on Similarity '
+# Predicting Similarity to Closest Known Reactions as a Surrogate for Reactivity

+This repository contains the code and resources for **Predicting Similarity to Closest Known Reactions as a Surrogate for Reactivity**.
+The project aims to efficiently evaluate reaction feasibility by leveraging similarity-based metrics and machine learning models.

+---

+## 📦 Requirements
 ## 1. Package
 * python==3.9.18
 * numpy==1.26.2